-At most kaiseki restaurants, claypot rice with a seasonal topping is served after all the dishes before the arrival of dessert.
-While Suzue serves nigiri sushi instead of the rice pot.
-Chef Suzue-san grilled the hamo and made it into hamo nigiri sushi in front of us.
-Glazed with homemade tsume-sauce (sweet), chef told us to enjoy the first piece by its own, followed by another one served with pinch of salt.
+At most kaiseki restaurants, claypot rice is then served.
+While at Suzue, chef usually serves nigiri sushi instead.
+Chef Suzue-san grilled the hamo and made hamo nigiri in front of us.
+Glazed with homemade tsume-sauce (sweet), he told us to enjoy the first piece by its own, followed by another one with a pinch of salt.
 The golden crust was aromatic and slight crispy, the delicious fats melt in my mouth with a bless.
 Pickles were served along side to cleanse our palates.
-Next we had Maguro nigiri, chef uses the rare kamashita (collar) part of tuna, served with salt followed by soy sauce to enjoy different flavors.
-Unfortunately, i didn’t expected to have serval bones in the maguro nigiri which affects the textures a lot.
+Next we had Maguro nigiri of the rare kamashita (collar) part of tuna, served with salt followed by soy sauce to enjoy different flavors.
+Unfortunately, i didn't expected to have serval bones in the maguro nigiri which affects the textures a lot.
 Overall the sushi cannot compare to those served in sushiyas.

 Chef Suzue loves daifuku, he believes daifuku can brings a wonderful ending to a meal.
-As a perfectionist, Suzue-san went to a wagashi (japanese dessert) place in Kobe to pursue the tricks to make the best daifuku.
-Indeed, everyone who’ve been to Suzue-san coincide the perfection of his daifuku.
+As a perfectionist, Suzue-san went to a wagashi (japanese dessert) shop in Kobe to pursue the tricks for making the best daifuku.
+Indeed, everyone who've been to Suzue-san coincide the perfection of his daifuku.

 Suzue is also very famous for their rare and noble dinnerwares which were made hundreds years ago.
 Some antiquers even eat at Suzue for appreciating their dinnerwares.
 Such as the plate of daifuku is Suzue-san's favorite Kenzan-yaki (乾山烧) from more than 350 years ago.

-We were not suprised when the final bill shows nearly 50k per head, despite the top-notch ingredients, we still feel it was not that worth value regarding to the portion – we two ladies felt we can have a second dinner after all.
+We were not surprised when the final bill shows nearly 50k per head, despite the top-notch ingredients, we still feel it was not that worth - we two ladies felt we can have a second dinner after all.

-Even so, i really appreciate Chef Suzue’s hard work, he alone, never stops cooking and serving dishes by himself for the guests at counter as well as for those in private rooms.
-I noticed that he was sweating and blinking eyes when he was grilling the hamo and matsutake because of the steam.
+I really appreciate Chef Suzue's hard work, he alone, never stops cooking and serving dishes by himself.
+I also noticed that he was sweating and blinking eyes when he was grilling the hamo and matsutake because of the steam.
 He is very friendly and quite passionate in explaining the dishes to us even he knows we can only understand some Japanese.

-The highlight of the meal is no doubt the exotic ingredients which contributes to the hefty price.
-My favourite dish was acutally the daifuku.
-As mentioned, i appreciate chef Suzue’s passionate in cooking, while i personally don’t think the meal was worth-of-value.
+The highlight of the meal was no doubt the exotic ingredients which contributes to the hefty price.
+The only dish that I really liked was the daifuku.
+As mentioned, i appreciate chef Suzue's passionate in cooking, while i personally don't think the meal was worth-of-value.
 Subjectively, i currently have no plans for revisiting.

 Shunseki Suzue 旬席 鈴江